 • Hardware: NVIDIA RTX 4090, Intel Xeon E5-2686 v4.
 Training: 10 epochs, batch size 32, learning rate 0.0001.

-Under (α₁, α₂, β, δ, R₁, R₂)-Faithful TimeSieve, for the decoder f: if the distance between IB representations at x(t) and x(t)+δ is at least β (for i ∈ {a, d}), then for all x(t)′ = x(t)+δ with ‖x(t)−x(t)′‖ ≤ R₁,
+Under (α₁, α₂, β, δ, R₁, R₂)-Faithful TimeSieve: if the distance between IB representations at x(t) and x(t)+δ is at least β for i ∈ {a, d}, then for all x(t)′ = x(t)+δ with ‖x(t)−x(t)′‖ ≤ R₁ the decoder f satisfies the bound below.
+Here the primed representation is at x(t)+δ and c is a constant.

 \[\pi_i' = \pi_i(x(t)+\delta) = \int_{-\infty}^{\infty} (x(t)+\delta)\, \phi(t)\, dt.\]

-For all ‖δ‖ ≤ R₁,
+For all ‖δ‖ ≤ R₁:

 \[\|\pi_a - \pi_a'\| = \left\| \int_{-\infty}^{\infty} x(t)\phi(t)\,dt - \int_{-\infty}^{\infty} (x(t)+\delta)\phi(t)\,dt \right\| = \left\| \int_{-\infty}^{\infty} \delta\,\phi(t)\,dt \right\|.\]

-By normalization of the scaling function, the integral of the scaling function equals 1, so
+By normalization of the scaling function, the integral of the scaling function equals 1, so the right-hand side is at most ‖δ‖.
+Same for the detail coefficient π_d. □

-Under (α₁, α₂, β, δ, R₁, R₂)-Faithful TimeSieve, with IB space measured by Rényi divergence D_μ and norm ‖·‖, if δ ∼ N(0, σ²), then for any μ ∈ (1, ∞) and input x(t),
+Under the same setting, with IB space measured by Rényi divergence D_μ and ‖·‖, if δ ∼ N(0, σ²), then for any μ ∈ (1, ∞):

 \[\sigma^2 \geq \max\left\{ \delta,\; \frac{\mu R_1^2}{2\beta} \right\}.\]

 Proof.
-The Rényi divergence between N(0, σ² I_d) and N(δ, σ² I_d) is bounded by μ‖δ‖²/(2σ²).
-Thus
+The Rényi divergence between N(0, σ² I_d) and N(δ, σ² I_d) is at most μ‖δ‖²/(2σ²).
+Hence

 \[D_\mu\bigl(\hat{\pi}_i(x(t)),\, \hat{\pi}_i(x(t)+\delta)\bigr) \leq \frac{\mu \|x(t)-(x(t)+\delta)\|^2}{2\sigma^2} \leq \frac{\mu R_1^2}{2\sigma^2}.\]

-When μ R₁²/(2σ²) ≤ β, the FTS framework satisfies Similarity in IB Space (Sib). □
+When μ R₁²/(2σ²) ≤ β, FTS satisfies Sib. □

 Derivation of Preference Formula